andry968/wtmp_reader/README.md

 - Export to `.csv` or `.txt` (`-o`)
 - Filter by record type (`-f`)
 - Summary statistics (`--summary`)
-- Works on `wtmp` and `btmp` (failed logins)
+- Works on `wtmp` and `btmp`
-- No external dependencies — pure Python 3 standard library
+- No external dependencies pure Python 3 standard library

 ---